Hi, I'm Emily, a Graphic Designer and Creative Engineer specializing in Marketing Promotions, Publications, and Packaging Design.

 Big World Small Planet

-A four book reader and workbook series for high school teachers and students (eight books total) on environmental impact and sustainable solutions in a global context.
+A four-book reader and workbook series for high school teachers and students on global environmental impact and sustainable solutions (eight books total)

 Book design, layout, and photo selection by Emily Allen | Written by Ann Hemplemann